© Croydon Astronomical Society 2012 Croydon, Surrey, England, UK Registered Charity No. 251560

 After an absence of many years Dr John Murray (now at The Open University) returned to the society to speak to us about the latest results from Mars Express.
 Allan Mason took the opportunity of taking this group photograph of some of the original members of the Society.

 Tony Sizer, Keith Brackenborough, John Murray, Mike Maunder and John Mathers.

-Text and photographs kindly provided by Roy Easto from an article in The CAS Journal 'Altair', Number 92.
+Text and photographs on this page kindly provided by Roy Easto, from an article in The CAS Journal 'Altair', Number 92.

 The second site, the current site at Kenley was acquired in 1965, the Society was given the freehold to a plot of land as a gift.
 Building started on June 14th 1967 whilst the engineering work was underway.
 The Society was very fortunate in having a number of very experienced telescope makers, including Norman Fisher, to design the telescope as well as an excellent engineer in Gordon Main.
 In 197? the telescope was installed at the observatory and on 30th June 1979 the observatory was officially opened.

 Twin worms and work gear for mainshaft drive